OctopusDeploy/blog/blog/2020-10/octopus-oracle-liquibase/index.md

  - DevOps
 ---

-Recently, a customer asked if it was possible to deploy to an Oracle database with Liquibase using Octopus Deploy.
-TL;DR, it is!
-In this post, I'll demonstrate how to deploy to Oracle using Octopus Deploy and Liquibase.
+A customer recently asked if it is possible to deploy to an Oracle database with Liquibase using Octopus Deploy.
+In this post, I'll demonstrate how to do it.

 ## Liquibase

-[Liquibase](https://www.liquibase.org/) is a migrations-based database deployment tool similar to [Flyway](https://flywaydb.org/), [Dbup](https://dbup.readthedocs.io/en/latest/) or [RoundhousE](https://github.com/chucknorris/roundhouse).
+[Liquibase](https://www.liquibase.org/) is a migrations-based database deployment tool similar to [Flyway](https://flywaydb.org/), [Dbup](https://dbup.readthedocs.io/en/latest/), or [RoundhousE](https://github.com/chucknorris/roundhouse).
 The differentiating feature of Liquibase is how you define your migrations.
 Whereas Flyway, Dbup, and RoundhousE rely on the user writing the SQL scripts themselves, Liquibase allows the user to define migrations in XML, JSON, YAML, as well as SQL in what is called a `changelog`.
 Liquibase will convert the changelog to SQL statements during the deployment process.

 ### Sample project: Sakila

 [Sakila](https://dev.mysql.com/doc/sakila/en/) is a sample database originally developed for MySQL.
 This project contains a number of different database objects including tables, views, stored procedures, and functions making it a well rounded example.
-To support other database technologies, I have created a repo in our [Samples BitBucket instance](https://bitbucket.org/octopussamples/sakila/src/master/) which contains the Sakila project in a number of different database technologies and methods.
+To support other database technologies, I created a repo in our [Samples BitBucket instance](https://bitbucket.org/octopussamples/sakila/src/master/), which contains the Sakila project in a number of different database technologies and methods.

 ### Changelog

 The [step template for Liquibase](https://library.octopus.com/step-templates/6a276a58-d082-425f-a77a-ff7b3979ce2e/actiontemplate-liquibase-apply-changeset) in Octopus Deploy works in one of two ways:
-- With Liquibase included in the package
+- With Liquibase included in the package.
-- With only the change log file
+- With only the change log file.

-For this post, we'll be packaging only the change log file:
+For this post, we package the change log file:
 <details>
   <summary>dbchangelog.xml</summary>